❓ Server Assistant — Frequently Asked Questions

 Does AutoMod scan staff messages?

-No. Staff are completely exempt regardless of their role tier.
-The bot identifies staff by checking if they have any role mapped to a permission tier in /settings → Role Tiers.
+No. Staff are completely exempt regardless of tier.
+Staff = anyone holding a role mapped via /setup or /settings → Role Tiers.

 What's the difference between an AutoMod warning and a manual warning?

-Both go on the user’s record, but only AutoMod warnings count toward escalation thresholds.
-The audit log distinguishes them with an auto: true flag.
+Both go on the record.
+Only AutoMod warnings count toward escalation thresholds (the punishment ladder).
+The audit log distinguishes the source.

 🔐 Verification Gate